BitCannaGlobal/bcna/devnets/bitcanna-dev-1/README.md

 >
 > If StateSync script fails you need also to delete the downloaded binary `rm ./bcnad`

-> IMPORTANT NOTE 2: Our last DEVNET (bitcanna-dev-5) was based on SDK v0.46, so is also required to replace the binary `v2.0.1-rc2` by `v1.5.3` before proceed.

 ## Target of this DevNet.
 We created a new testnet that follows the exact upgrade cycle as the current Mainnet.
 Our target is to test new features here before apply them at MainNet.